kmedinamunoz/Proyecto-IaC/README.md

 # Proyecto-IaC

-Terraform - Jenkins - AWS
+Building an automated CI/CD pipeline with Jenkins and using Terraform to provision infrastructure in AWS environment.